Visit sivananda.org/india for complete information on courses and programs at our ashrams and centres throughout India.

 - Bathe in the water from 22 sacred wells in Ramanathaswamy Temple

 - Ramanamaharishi ashram in Thiruvanamalai

-- Hike up the sacred Arunachalam hill at sunrise
+- Take the sacred pilgrimage around Arunachalam hill at sunrise

 - The magnificent Golden Temple in Vellore, made completely of gold

 - Kapaleeswarar Temple and shopping in Chennai

 - Sri Aurobindo's ashram and the charming sites of Pondicherry, a former French colony

 - Kanchipuram's Kamakshi Amman Temple & Sankaracharya Peetham

 - And much more...